March 5, 2009

 phone: (540)456-6239

 Some of you may have heard yours truly on the radio.
 WVTF reporter Sandy Haufman came by the Botanique nursery and gave a brief report on the preservation part of the project, the pitcher plants.
 This group of plants is a great way to draw attention and public interest.
 A National Geographic photographer and writer came out some years ago and the preservation project for pitcher plants appeared in the magazine (May,1992, p.73).
 Back then, the idea of combining the preservation project with a botanical garden was still in its infancy.
 The idea of a botanical garden in Charlottesville is an old one; it's even part of the master plan.
 We first started "pushing" for progress in 2005.
-Eventually, we hope to have the components and resources to catalyze construction.

 Sadly, many botanical gardens are poorly designed and suffer in later years.
 In these tight economic times, it takes forward thinking people to anticipate possible problems and solve them.
 For example, a great number of botanical gardens have had disastrous freezes due to fuel shortages or the high cost of heating greenhouse(s).
 We’re pushing for modern, energy efficient designs with safeguards to protect plants and facilities.
 One possibility to circumvent or reduce fossil fuel use has been used for decades by commercial growers, who know how to cut costs.
 This system uses renewable wood, especially “scrap” wood, to fire a hot water heating system.
 The furnaces produce some of the best quality heat at minimal cost.
 Furthermore, unlike a wood stove, these furnaces get hot enough to destroy creosote and smoke.
 I recently visited a nursery in Scottsville, Virginia and saw one in action.
 Even though the system was cranking out enough heat for several greenhouses, there was no smoke coming out of the chimney!
 The owner told me it was one of his two smartest investments.